Deepk92/Nexthike_Project03/README.md

 # Nexthike_Project03
-EDA on a set of Housing data
+EDA on Housing data and to check which variables are impacting house price